mahdimdse/pos-jarvis-release/README.md

-# PosJarvis v0.1.2 Release Notes
+# PosJarvis - Your posture assistant

-We are excited to announce the release of PosJarvis v0.1.2!
+We are excited to announce the release of PosJarvis v0.1.5!
 PosJarvis is a powerful time-tracking and posture management application designed to enhance your work routine and promote a healthier work-life balance.

 ## Key Features:

 1. **Time Tracking:**

    - Effortlessly track your work sessions with detailed time logs.
    - Gain insights into your productivity by analyzing your work durations.
+   - Micro-task management; create small tasks with timers.
+   - Task half and full time notification.

 2. **Posture Monitoring:**

    - Maintain a good posture during work hours with real-time posture tracking.
    - Receive posture alerts to help you stay mindful of your ergonomics.

 3. **Posture History:**

    - Keep a record of your posture history to understand and improve your habits.

 4. **Break Reminders:**